Arun-GH/myymotto-vehicle-manager/replit.md

 - Documents section now shows only "View | Upload" options, reducing visual clutter
 - Edit icon positioned before Delete icon in top-right corner for better user experience

-**July 22, 2025**: Enhanced Quick Actions with mobile-friendly touch targets and improved usability
+**July 22, 2025**: Fixed Quick Actions with uniform sizing and perfect center alignment for mobile
-- Increased touch targets with min-h-[60px] and py-3 px-2 padding for better mobile interaction
+- Fixed uniform button heights with exact h-16 (64px) for all buttons ensuring identical sizes
-- Added rounded-xl for more modern, finger-friendly button design
+- Reduced gap back to gap-2 for better fit on mobile screens with 5 buttons
-- Increased gap from gap-2 to gap-3 for better spacing between buttons
+- Changed to fixed icon sizes (w-5 h-5 containers with w-2.5 h-2.5 icons) for consistency
-- Enhanced icons from w-5 h-5 to w-6 h-6 with w-3 h-3 inner icons for better visibility
+- Added whitespace-nowrap to prevent text wrapping and maintain button uniformity
-- Added active:scale-95 for tactile feedback on touch devices
+- Reduced text size to text-[9px] for better fit within uniform button constraints
-- Improved transition-all duration-200 for smooth mobile interactions
+- Perfect center alignment using justify-center and items-center with mb-1 spacing
-- Added block class to Link components for better clickable areas
+- All buttons now have identical dimensions (h-16) with perfectly centered content
-- Perfect mobile-friendly design with enhanced touch accessibility and visual feedback
+- Enhanced mobile touch experience with consistent button sizing and proper alignment

 **July 22, 2025**: Optimized vehicle documents page for mobile with compact design and improved navigation
 - Made vehicle documents page mobile-friendly with compact header design (px-3 py-3, w-10 h-10 logo)